 Sean BE is a Christian Pop artist from Franklin Tennessee.

-As a former Children's Ministry Pastor and youth leader, part of Sean's mission is to inspire the next generation to find their identity in who God knows they can be.
+As a former Children's Ministry Pastor and youth leader in Denver, part of Sean's mission is to inspire the next generation to find their identity in who God knows they can be.

 Sean wants to use his career as proof that God can do immeasurably more than we can imagine when we follow His calling, and remember that it's not us doing great things, but rather, God doing great things through us.

 Above all, Sean reminds listeners that God has purpose in everything, and will work all things for good, for those who love Him.
 This is the inspiration for phrase, "We did not come this far, just to come this far.

 Sean is best known for his catchy melodies, and electric live performances and encouraging message.
 His shows are a "must see" and his music is sure to stick with you long after leaving the venue!

 PREVIEW NEW SONG: "Step Into My Story" Song available everywhere June 10th!

 “Who's writing your story?”

 "Pride goes before destruction, a haughty spirit before a fall." - Proverbs 16:18

 God created and equipped us uniquely for the story He planned for us.
 But what about those who have chosen to remove God from their story, or maybe have done so without noticing?